 I am still a registered, qualified dental nurse and I can easily slip back into this role also if required.
 I have also expanded my nursing skills here at Cherrybank as well.

-I feel very luck to work with such a great team here at Cherrybank who all have the patients’ best interests at heart and are lovely people.
-I am constantly learning new things and updating my training, which all lead to great service for our patients.
+I feel very lucky to work with such a great team here at Cherrybank who all have the patients’ best interests at heart and are lovely people.
+I am constantly learning new things and updating my training, which all lead to great service for you.